dennewbie/AI_Watch_A1/README.md

     ### Important #2 📌
     The Confluent CLI requires Java version 1.8 or 1.11.
     See [Confluent versions interoperability](https://docs.confluent.io/current/installation/versions-interoperability.html).

+     ### Important #3 📌
+     In order to improve speed and general performance, you could disable images' showing and change the number of frames captured per second.
+In this last option, capturing too few frames per second reduces output' quality.
+Furthermore, it's also possible to reduce OpenPose's network resolution, but a significant drawback is reduced accuracy.

 10. Navigate to http://localhost:9021 and create a new topic `t1` with default settings.
 Now go to `/AI_Watch_A1/src/AI_Watch_A1/` and set up your [Kafka](https://github.com/edenhill/librdkafka) parameters within the `configuration_file.ini` file.
 At this point:
     - if internal OpenPose execution is chosen, then run the following command in your terminal: